moonwave99/playa/site/data/blog/dev-environment.md

 published: true
 ---

-In this post I give an overview of the app infrastructure and the development processes.
+In this post I give an overview of the app infrastructure and the tasks I run in the development environment, from watching to testing to the build step.

 1. [Typescript](#typescript)
 2. [Electron](#electron)